For media, analyst, and speaking inquiries, please contact firstname.lastname@example.org

 Zendesk determines the annualized value of a contract by annualizing the monthly recurring revenue for such contract.

-Zendesk does not currently incorporate operating metrics associated with its live chat software or its analytics software into its measurement of monthly recurring revenue represented by its churned customers or percentage of monthly recurring revenue that is generated by customers with 100 or more agents.
+Zendesk does not currently incorporate operating metrics associated with products other than Support into its measurement of monthly recurring revenue represented by its churned customers or the percentage of monthly recurring revenue from Support that is generated by customers with 100 or more agents on Support.Return to newsroom

 The press releases contained in this archive section are provided for historical purposes only.
 The information contained in each press release is accurate only as of the date each press release was originally issued.
 Zendesk, Inc. disavows any obligation to update the information contained in such press releases after the date of their issuance.